Tuesday, 30 July 2019

 The Trimble GeoXH 6000 gathering data at the summit of Pt.
 690.2m (SH 647 468)

-Therefore, the new summit height of this hill is 690.2m and this was produced by surveying with the Trimble GeoXH 6000, this is 2.2m higher than its previously listed height of 688m which appears as a spot height on the Ordnance Survey Vector Map Local hosted on the Geograph website, however this new height is in accordance with the 5m contouring on OS Maps.
+Therefore, the new listed summit height of this hill is 690.2m and this was derived from a Trimble GeoXH 6000 survey.
+This is 2.2m higher than its previously listed height of 688m which appears as a spot height on the Ordnance Survey Vector Map Local hosted on the Geograph website.
+However, this new height is in accordance with the 5m contouring on OS Maps.

 Extract from the OS Maps website